Researcher, Educator, and Designer

 In most of the design-research projects with which I have been involved, I have worked to integrate multiple disciplines at the early stages of the architectural design process.
 My research projects usually involve the triple-bottom line of:

-Computation, including programming and parametric design and interactive multi-objective form exploration;
+Computation and multi-objective form-finding methods, including programming and parametric design and GA-based form exploration;

 To specify my research within the broad spectrum of scholarly works on integrated design, I indicate my concentration on the early phases of design and consideration of both quantitative performance-based and qualitative characteristics of the design alternatives.
 Most of my studies attempted to expose designers a wide diversity of suitable solutions versus minimizing the objective functions to find high-performing ones.